star-sg/obo-2024-badge/README.md

 ## Soldering Workshop

 This guide will tell you how to assemble your LED Name Tag Kit at the Off-By-One conference.
-This is project is suitable for beginners to learn about soldering techniques
+This project is suitable for beginners to learn about soldering techniques

 ***[Soldering Workshop Guide.pdf](<Soldering Workshop Guide.pdf>)***